tektoncd/pipeline/docs/getting-started.md

 ```

 The `Succeded` status indicates that your `PipelineRun` completed without errors.
-You can also see the statuses of the individual `TaskRuns`.
+You can see the statuses of the individual `TaskRuns`.

 ## Further reading